How Much to Save Today to Be a Millionaire by 65

 I want to spend it doing things I love in the company of people I want to be with.

-In investing, time is more powerful than any strategy… any boom-or-bust cycle… or anything else you can imagine.
+In investing, time is more powerful than any strategy… any boom-and-bust cycle… or anything else you can imagine.

 Over time, mountains will erode to dust.
 But in the markets, time will transform the smallest start into a mountain of wealth.